Find the best school for your child

 Educational insight in your inbox.
 Sign up for our popular newsletters.

-Secondary schools – top tips when applying.
-October 31st is the date for parents to submit their state secondary school applications to the local authority.
+Primary schools – top tips when applying.
+January 15th is the date for parents to submit their state primary school applications to the local authority.
 A great deal of agonising and soul-searching has been taking place in households across England in the run-up to the deadline but what exactly is the best way to select which schools to put down and how can you avoid the pitfalls which hinder families every year?

 Finding a state grammar school Counties such as Kent or Buckinghamshire are ‘selective authorities’ and most families will have at least one grammar school close to where they live.
 Elsewhere, for example in Reading or Kingston-on-Thames, there are just one or two grammar schools and competition for places at these is ferocious.

 School fees, financial assistance, scholarships and bursaries Most private schools offer financial assistance in the forms of scholarships or bursaries for pupils who are either very able or can demonstrate the need for monetary support.
 I would like a private school education for my child but can’t afford it!

 Educating the gifted child.Gifted is one of a number of issues in education that cause the blood to stir.
 For some, 'gifted' is an elitist concept that beggars definition; others do not see what all the fuss is about because a gifted child will always do well, won't they?
 Gifted children develop cognitively at a much faster rate than they develop physically, emotionally and socially, posing some interesting problems.

 Inspection reports from Ofsted.
 As with most reports, there’s a code to decipher and a few questions to ask.
 The local school gets a glowing report, yet you know half the population are banned from the shopping centre.
 Puzzling?
 So just what do inspection reports tell us and have they any value?
 The answers are lots, and yes, if you know how to read them.